source-ag/assignment-software-engineering-v2/assignment.md

 ### Non-functional requirements

 - Use Python 3.10 or higher _or_ use Golang 1.19 or higher

+> [!IMPORTANT]
+> At Source, we're increasingly moving towards Golang as our main language for backend development outside of building
+> ML models.
+For that reason, **we consider it a huge plus if you develop your solution in Golang**.

 - Maintainability is favoured over performance.
 No complex performance optimizations should be needed.
 Another developer should be able to continue where you left off
 - It should be possible to run the project (and all of its components) on any machine, including